omnimail/omnimail/README.md

 #### Installation

-To use the AmazonSES sender class, you will need to install the `daniel-zahariev/php-aws-ses` library using composer.
+To use the AmazonSES mailer class, you will need to install the `daniel-zahariev/php-aws-ses` library using composer.

 ```
 composer require daniel-zahariev/php-aws-ses